 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs to sell, recent market transactions are taken into account, if available.
 If no such transactions can be identified, an appropriate valuation model is used.
-Impairment losses of continuing operations, are recognised in the profit or loss in those expense categories consistent with the function of the impaired asset.
+These calculations are corroborated by valuation multiples, quoted share prices for publicly traded subsidiaries or other available fair value indicators.